daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 ## Installation:

-You should install imbalanced-learn on the PyPi's repository via pip from the begging and restart the runtime, then start your work:
+I had to install imbalanced-learn on the PyPi's repository via pip from the begging and restart the runtime, then start my work:
 ```pip install -U imbalanced-learn```

 ### Anaconda Cloud platform: